mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 types of ship.
 As such, they carry components particular to their assigned role.
-Traders and even more so subsidised merchants are sometimes disparaged as ‘spaceborne storage closets’, which does their pilots little justice.
+Traders and even more so subsidised merchants are sometimes disparaged as ‘spaceborne storage closets', which does their pilots little justice.
 Such ships minimise drive size in order to maximise cargo space, giving the pilot little to work with should greater range or power be required.
 Their pilots